Canning Beans of all Kinds

 Wipe jar rims clean and adjust lids and rings; process quarts in pressure canner 25 minutes at 10 pounds of pressure.

-For COLD PACK OR RAW PACK beans, as with the hot pack, wash, drain, string, trim ends and break into 2 inch pieces fresh picked beans.
+For COLD PACK OR RAW PACK canning beans, as with the hot pack, wash, drain, string, trim ends and break into 2 inch pieces fresh picked beans.

 Pack lightly in clean hot jars leaving 1 inch head space.